samcarter/PackageOfTheDay/README.md

 <p align="center"><img src="./Logo.svg" alt="Logo" title="Logo" height="256"></p align>

-As the [ducks of the year](https://github.com/samcarter/ducksoftheyear) soon celebrate their first birthday, it is time for a new project.
-The idea is to post each day a LaTeX package which I did not know before or which deserves a bit more attention.
+The idea of the Package of the day is to post each day a LaTeX package which I did not know before or which deserves a bit more attention.

 - the package (or class/Ti*k*Z library/...) should be publicly accessible, best if it is on CTAN
 - I don't guarantee that all the packages in this list are good or even work.
 Maybe I just like the idea or topic, so use them at your own risk